sbrzt/sirius/data_model/development/04/motivating-scenario.md

-# Iteration 03
+# Iteration 04

 ## Name
-Analysis - values
+Value assessment

 ## Description
 This step consists in examining the values that contribute to the relative significance or importance of an asset.